wundergraph/cosmo/rfc/custom-modules-v1.md

 	HttpResponse *http.Response
 }

-// Gateway Hooks
+// Router Hooks

-type GatewayRequestHook interface {
+type RouterRequestHook interface {
-	// OnGatewayRequest is called when a request is made to the gateway and after all GraphQL information is available
+	// OnRouterRequest is called when a request is made to the router and after all GraphQL information is available
 	// Returning an error will result in a GraphQL error being returned to the client.
-	OnGatewayRequest(ctx *core.GatewayRequest, err error) error
+	OnRouterRequest(ctx *core.RouterRequest, err error) error
 }

-type GatewayResponseHook interface {
+type RouterResponseHook interface {
-	// OnGatewayResponse is called before the response is sent to the client
+	// OnRouterResponse is called before the response is sent to the client
 	// Returning an error will result in a GraphQL error being returned to the client.
-	OnGatewayResponse(ctx *core.GatewayResponse, err error) error
+	OnRouterResponse(ctx *core.RouterResponse, err error) error
 }

-type GatewayErrorHook interface {
+type RouterErrorHook interface {
-	// OnError is called when an error occurs during the gateway lifecycle OnGatewayError(err error)
+	// OnError is called when an error occurs during the router lifecycle OnRouterError(err error)
 }

 // SubgraphHooks are called when a subgraph request or response is made.